 - 1. Enclosure Location (County-wide).
-No barn, coop, stable, or corral shall be located closer than 50 feet to any abutting dwelling, except for caretaker quarters and shall be a minimum of 100 feet from any well or year round creek or river. - 2.
+No barn, coop, stable, or corral shall be located closer than 50 feet to any abutting dwelling, except for caretaker quarters and shall be a minimum of 100 feet from any well or year round creek or river. - a.
+The raising and keeping of animal livestock is prohibited within the front yards of properties within the Valley Growth Boundary. - 2.
 Minimum Parcel Size.
 Within the Valley Growth Boundary, parcels shall be a minimum of one acre in size. - a.
 Educational Project Exemption.
 Temporary education projects, including, but not limited to FFA, 4-H, and school projects, conducted by students (living at the subject property) through the twelfth grade plus one year thereafter and under the direct supervision of a qualified, responsible adult advisor or instructor may apply for a Waiver to the minimum lot size or zone district which do not otherwise permit the raising and keeping of such animals pursuant to Chapter 11.60, Waivers and Modifications.
 The Zoning Administrator may only approve a waiver after consultation with the agricultural commissioner and a determination that adverse impacts to neighboring residents are effectively mitigated.
-Waivers shall be valid for a 12 month period and may be renewed annually. - b.
+Waivers shall be valid for a 12 month period and may be renewed annually.

+- b.
 The raising of animals on a Residential parcel located within the Valley Growth Boundary that has not established a primary use is not permitted. - 3.
 Maximum Number of Animals: Within the Valley Growth Boundary, the number of animals permitted is based on the zone district, acreage of the site and type of animals calculated by animal unit equivalent. - a.
 Animal Unit (AU).
 For purposes of this Code, an animal unit is a unit of measure indicating the ability of land to support a specific density of livestock as well as maintain the intended character of the zone district.
 For calculation purposes only livestock are counted.
-See Table 11.32.040-A(3)(A1) for animal calculations.
+See Table 11.32.050-A(3)(A1) for animal calculations.

-TABLE 11.32.040-A(3)(A1): NUMBER OF LIVESTOCK PER ANIMAL UNIT (AU)
+TABLE 11.32.050-A(3)(A1): NUMBER OF LIVESTOCK PER ANIMAL UNIT (AU)

 Type of Livestock Number of Livestock per one AU

 Horses, cattle, camels & similar 1

 Swine & similar 2

 Sheep, goats, llamas, alpacas & similar 4

 Chickens, game fowl, turkeys, peacocks, squab, rabbits & similar 20

 Ostrich, emus & similar 4